FurqanSoftware/toph-printd/README.md

 ![](example/header.png)

 Every page printed is prepended with a header.
 Prints by participants show the participant number and name or account handle in the header.
-Test prints show "Test Print" in the header instead.
+Test prints show "‹Test Print›" in the header instead.

 The contest title, the timestamp of when the print was requested, and page numbers are also included in the header.